brandnewjinah/Rimowa_Clone/README.md

 **What I've done**

 · Implemented image slider library

+· Created dropdown and accordion components

 · Implemented redux to save user selected product info to the store

 ### CART